 Wind energy is harnessed through the use of wind farms.
 But what is a wind farm exactly?
 And how does wind energy work?
 Wind farms convert the wind’s naturally existing kinetic energy to electrical energy, using the aerodynamic force from the rotor blades.
 That, in turn, is what we use to power everything in our lives that requires electricity.

-Solar and wind energy are two of the most sustainable and environmentally friendly sources of energy, and they are intrinsically linked.
+Solar and wind energy for home are two of the most sustainable and environmentally friendly sources of energy, and they are intrinsically linked.
 Interestingly, wind energy actually wouldn’t exist if it weren’t for solar energy.
 Wind exists due to the sun unevenly heating the surface of the Earth.
 As hot air rises, cooler air moves in to fill the void.
 So it makes sense that, as long as the sun continues to shine, the wind will continue to blow.

 Where is wind energy most used?